johankaito/reward-relay/COMPETITIVE_ANALYSIS.md

 **Threat Level**: 🟢 **Low**
 - Not relevant to AU market
-- More PointsHacks competitor than Rewardify competitor
+- More PointsHacks competitor than Reward Relay competitor

 ---